 Reviews left on Google, Amazon, and even websites like Capterra (for software vendors) can give you a good idea of how your customers feel.

-What kind of questions should you include in a Voice of the Customer survey?
+What should you include in the VoC questionnaire?

 While designing your voice of the customer program, you need to figure out what kind of information would be the most useful to you.